Part of the

 Results and learnings

-In a next study ten teachers who are participating in the Wageningen UTQ programme are followed during participation in the programme.
+In a next study ten teachers who are participating in the Wageningen UTQ programme were followed during participation in the programme.
 In this multiple case study we aim to gain insight how university teachers develop during a longitudinal pedagogical development programme, thereby focussing on the individual development of teachers, the differences among teachers and which PDP-characteristics do influence the development of teachers.
-In this study a longitudinal research design is used that measure various developmental outcomes at different points in time.
+In this study a longitudinal research design was used that measured various developmental outcomes at different points in time.
+We used a variety of sources to measure what teachers have learned, like drawings, observation, interviews and document analysis.
 The Interconnected Model of Change (Clarke & Hollingsworth, 2002) will be used to typify the development of the teachers.